Understanding the mental health landscape in Scotland

 What affects the mental health of children in Scotland?

-There are many different causes of poor mental health in children.
+There are many different causes of poor mental health in children and young people.
 These reasons can be complex – there may not be one specific cause of poor mental health, but a combination of contributory factors.
-You can find out more about risks to children’s mental health in the risks and protective factors section of this website.
+You can find out more about risks to children and young people’s mental health in the risks and protective factors section of this website.

-Although the risks to children’s mental health are complex, there may be some risks that are more common in Scotland.
+Although the risks to children and young people’s mental health are complex, there may be some risks that are more common in Scotland.
 These could be:

 - Economic inequality: Almost one in four (230,000) of Scotland’s children are officially recognised as living in poverty.
 Research has shown that children living in low income households are more likely to suffer mental health problems.

-- Access to services: waiting times for access to CAHMS is a problem in Scotland.
-Only two-thirds of children are seen by a specialist within 18 weeks of referral, with more than 1 in 5 children having their referral for treatment rejected.
+- Access to services: only two-thirds of children are seen by a specialist within 18 weeks of referral to CAMHS, with more than 1 in 5 children having their referral for treatment turned down.